Homemade Omelette with Ham and Veggies

 • Melt butter in a medium non-stick skillet over medium-high heat.

-• Add onion, ham, bell pepper, and mushrooms, and cook until starting tender, but crisp – about 3-4 minutes.
+• Add onion, ham, bell pepper, and mushrooms, and cook until starting to tenderize, but crisp – about 3-4 minutes.

 • Add garlic, salt, pepper, and cook for 2 more minutes.